WebDevGhost/PS3XploitPlus/README.md

 <br>

 ### To-Do
-- Change hyperlinks to buttons.
+- [NOT SURE YET] Change hyperlinks to buttons.
-- Match headers. text and colours to the official sites design.
-- Link assets/files to the dropdown options in the navigation bar.
+- [IN PROGRESS] Link assets/files to the dropdown options in the navigation bar.
 - Add responsive styling

 <br>